-The College is required to report all positive cases to NYC Health + Hospitals.
-Upon confirmation of a positive case on campus, the EHS team will send an email to firstname.lastname@example.org and provide the following information:
+The College is required to report all positive cases to New York City Department of Health.
+Upon confirmation of a positive case on campus, the EHS team will provide NYCDOH with the following information:

 If you receive a positive PCR test result (whether you have been vaccinated or not):